Antimicrobial Stewardship Program

 T: 416-340-4800 x 8758

-Dr. Miranda So is a Pharmacotherapy Specialist at the Sinai Health System-University Health Network Antimicrobial Stewardship Program.
+Dr. Miranda So is a Pharmacotherapy Specialist at the Sinai Health-University Health Network Antimicrobial Stewardship Program.
 She received her BScPhm and PharmD degrees from the Leslie Dan Faculty of Pharmacy, University of Toronto.
 In 2021, she received her Master of Public Health degree in Epidemiology from the Harvard T.H.
 Chan School of Public Health, Harvard University.

 Miranda teaches in the infectious diseases and antimicrobial stewardship curricula in her role as assistant professor (status-only) at the Faculty of Pharmacy.